 Photography by Niki Murphy Photography

-Our next project is not only extremely exciting, but also tailor made for a sensational kid.
-We are building a Man Cave for Mason!
+This project was not only extremely exciting, but also tailor made for a sensational kid.
+We built a Man Cave for Mason!
 Mason is a rare gem of a kid with a very rare form cancer.
 He is unique, loving, and has always been an old soul, wise beyond his years.
 He enjoys spending time with his 5 siblings (Mason is the 4th of 6 kids), his parents, and his best friend-a puppy named Mickey.
 Mason’s interests are vast and captivating, ranging from listening to the Beatles to exploring vintage cars to building every Star Wars Lego set he can find with his brothers and mom.

 Mason was diagnosed with Synovial Sarcoma just three weeks after his 9th birthday in July of 2017, making him only the 49th case of this form of cancer in a child nine years of age or younger.
 After the diagnosis of his primary tumor and with the rarity of this form of cancer, Mason and his parents travelled to several out-of-state high volume Sarcoma centers in search of the best Sarcoma team and treatment plan to save his life.
 Having never been on a plane before, Mason took nine flights within the six weeks following his diagnosis.
 Often he and his mom were alone in hotels and hospital rooms hundreds of miles away from the rest of his family.
 Mason underwent a surgical lung biopsy out of state that unfortunately was unsuccessful and resulted in the hemorrhage of his lung.
 The following week, he endured a surgical sentinel node biopsy to further assess the possibility of metastasis.
 During the short time lapse between when Mason’s tumor was initially seen on MRI and while he was being staged and seeking a treatment plan, a follow up MRI showed that Mason’s tumor had increased in volume by 65%.
 Within days of receiving those results, he and his family traveled to Boston to meet an experienced Sarcoma team.
 It was determined that this team was the most qualified team with the best plan to effectively treat Mason’s cancer with the best chance at a good quality of life.
 Later that week, he had his fourth surgery since being diagnosed and his port was put in.
 Within a few hours of that surgery, he began the first round of the very strong neoadjuvent chemotherapy regimen.
 The side effects of chemo took him out of school, away from his friends, and often on isolation from even his siblings as they left him vulnerable to possibly life-threatening infections.